invisibleApps/icebergTechTest/README.md

 POST /addbeans 	     - Add coffee beans int the machine whith given input value
 GET  /parameters     - Get current values of all parameters of the coffee machine
 GET  /status         - Get the current status of the coffee machine
-POST /capuchino      - Make capuchino
-POST /espresso       - Make espresso
-POST /americano      - Make americano
+POST /makecoffee     - Make coffee.
+Type is input value
 POST /clean          - Cleaning the coffee machine